Creating a Career Development Plan: Tips and Strategies

 Ask yourself these questions:

-- What are the smallest steps I can do to reach my long-term goals?
+- What small steps can I take to achieve my long-term goals?

-- What are the steps I can take to help me grow within my job role and make me more visible?
+- What steps can help me develop in my role and increase my visibility?

-Short-term plans must consider various elements like deadlines for projects and team responsibilities.
+Short-term plans should take into account a variety of elements like deadlines for projects and team responsibilities.

 Outline an action Plan

-- Specific tasks for self-development
+- Specific self-development tasks

-- Books and publications relevant to your field that offer greater information
+- Books and publications relevant to your industry and provide greater information

 Implement Your Plan